philipwalton/mozart/README.md

 The real power of the constructor factory method comes when you pass it a class definition.
 With a class definition you can write classes with public, private, and protected methods and properties.

-The class definition is a function that is invoked with five arguments: the public prototype, the protected key function, the protected methods object, the private key function, and the private methods object.
+The class definition is a function that is invoked with five arguments: the public prototype, the protected key function, the protected prototype, the private key function, and the private prototype.
 A detailed description of each can be found in the [API documentation](#api-documentation).

 **Note**: if you don't know what a "key function" is, check out the [Private Parts](https://github.com/philipwalton/private-parts) module to learn more.

+Here's an example of Mozart in action:

 ```javascript
 var ctor = require('mozart');